whitel2/WhiteLProject3/ReadMe.md

+Huffman coding is a method of compressing data for transmission that does not lose details.
+It is commonly used for data with repetitive characters and can both encode and decode data.

+A standard character requires 1 byte (8 bits) which corresponds with ASCII.
+Given a string of characters with 20 characters, transmitting the string requires 160 bits.
+Using Huffman encoding, we can reduce the number of bits sent.
+Your task for this final project is to create a program that implements Huffman Encoding.

+Using Huffman to encode (and compress) the message, depending on the number of unique characters, the total number of bits can be significantly reduced.
+The actual size of a message is the sum of the number of unique characters multiplied by 8, the sum of the frequencies, and the sum frequencies multiplied by the length of the code.
+In many cases, this will significantly reduce the size of the transmission sue to repeated characters.

 # Building the Huffman Tree
 In order to create the tree properly, you will start with a string to encode, a binary tree, and a priority queue.